hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Add a node to the load balancer with the specified adddress and port.
+Add a node to the load balancer with the specified address and port.

 ###Examples
 Create a new node for load balancer 'loady':